'The voice of rugby' - Eddie Butler's remarkable life

 After attending Monmouth School, Butler had a gap year in Spain in 1975 just as Franco's dictatorship was coming to an end.

-He studied French and Spanish at Fitzwilliam College in Cambridge University, where he was a triple blue.
+He studied French and Spanish at Fitzwilliam College in Cambridge University, where he was a triple Blue after playing three Varsity matches against Oxford University.

 That mattered little to the hard school of Pontypool RFC where he came under the tutelage of legendary coach Ray Prosser who nicknamed him 'Bamber' after the University Challenge host Bamber Gascoigne.

-The public schoolboy became accepted in the Pooler set-up that included the Pontypool front-row of Charlie Faulkner, Bobby Windsor and Graham Price.
+The public schoolboy became accepted in the Pooler set-up that included the famed Pontypool front-row of Charlie Faulkner, Bobby Windsor and Graham Price.

 Butler once quipped: "It took me about five years before I was accepted and then they made me captain in the sixth.
 It takes a bit of time but they are a great bunch of lads."